 - Lost wages: If you missed work because of your accident, the pay you lost out on can be recovered in a motorcycle wreck settlement.
 Whether you missed a week or a month of work, you shouldn’t have to bear the financial burden of lost wages because of another driver’s negligence.

-- Pain and suffering: It’s often hard to imagine assigning a dollar value to the pain and suffering endured by motorcycle accident victims, but given the psychological damage that is often sustained in such crashes, it’s only fair to ask for compensation.
+- Pain and suffering: It’s often hard to imagine assigning a dollar value to the pain and suffering endured by motorcycle accident victims, but given the psychological damage that is often sustained in such crashes, this may be included in your settlement.

 - Wrongful death: Motorcycle accidents sometimes result in fatalities, leaving families with enormous medical costs, funeral expenses and lost income to bear.
 Compensation for these survivors won’t make up for their losses, but can help put families on the right track financially.